evennia/evennia/docs/source/Setup/Online-Setup.md

 and follow the instructions.
 See the [Game index page](./Evennia-Game-Index.md) for more details.

-## SSL
+## SSL and HTTPS

 SSL can be very useful for web clients.
 It will protect the credentials and gameplay of your users over a web client if they are in a public place, and your websocket can also be switched to WSS for the same benefit.
 SSL certificates used to cost money on a yearly basis, but there is now a program that issues them for free with assisted setup to make the entire process less painful.

 Options that may be useful in combination with an SSL proxy: